Trusted WordPress tutorials, when you need them most.

 WordPress 2.0 - Admin Interface

-On March 1, 2006, Automattic, the company founded by WordPress co-founder Matt Mullenweg, filed the trademark registration for WordPress and WordPress logo.
+On March 1, 2006, Automattic, the company founded by WordPress co-founder Matt Mullenweg, officially filed the trademark registration for the WordPress name and logo.

-Throughout the year new features such as shortcodes, one-click updates, and built-in plugin installation were added to WordPress with different releases.
+New features such as shortcodes, one-click updates, and built-in plugin installation were introduced.
+These improvements made WordPress more accessible to beginners while giving developers greater flexibility.

 WordPress 2.7 Dashboard

-WPBeginner quickly became the largest unofficial WordPress resource site for beginners, and it led to the birth of Awesome Motive, the leading WordPress product maker whose plugins are used by over 25 million websites.
+WPBeginner quickly became the largest unofficial WordPress resource for beginners.
+This led to the creation of Awesome Motive, a company that now develops industry-leading WordPress plugins used by over 30 million websites.

 WPBeginner 2009